Skip to main content

 Response Metadata and Token Tracking

 When you skip the StrOutputParser and work with the raw AIMessage, you get access to metadata that matters for production — token counts, model information, and timing.
+I always check token counts during development because costs can surprise you.
+For a deeper look at managing API spend, see our LLM API costs guide.

 Accessing response metadata